WP3 – Competencies Developed in Education Institutions.

 The current EU education programme is not addressing the EU market since it mostly caters for national needs and regulations.
 In consideration of this, the study aims to evaluate the competencies of the radiographers at an EU level, by assessing the situation of a wide range of member-states.
 The movement of radiographers in EU occurs under the 2005/36/EC directive, which allows radiographers to graduate in one country and practice in another, even if the profession is regulated differently.

-This assessment will be focused on competencies of the radiographers practising the most common task performed by these professionals which is the administration of RT to patients using a Linear Accelerator in order to better isolate these competencies from other aspects of TRs’ education that were studied in previous research.
+This assessment focused on competencies of the radiographers practising the most common task performed by these professionals which is the administration of RT to patients using a Linear Accelerator in order to better isolate these competencies from other aspects of TRs’ education that were studied in previous research.

 University of Malta – UoM

 Ulster University – UU (UK)

 European Federation of Radiographer Societies – EFRS (EU)